 Guaranteed ride home (GRH) programs, also known as emergency ride home (ERH), provide an occasional subsidized ride to commuters who use alternative modes, such as ridesharing, bicycling or taking transit.
-For example, if a bus rider must return home for an emergency, or a carpooler must stay at work later than expected, the guaranteed ride home program will provide them with a subsidized taxi, company vehicle or rental car ride home (or to their child's school if need be, etc.).
+For example, if a bus rider must return home for an emergency, or a carpooler or vanpooler must stay at work later than expected, the guaranteed ride home program will provide them with a subsidized taxi, company vehicle or rental car ride home (or to their child's school if need be, etc.).

-There are many GRH programs throughout the Bay Area; see County Incentive Programs for more details.
-Employers in counties not offering a GRH/ERH program can get help from the Bay Area Carpool Program to set up their own GRH service (with local taxi or other transportation providers).
+There are many GRH programs throughout the Bay Area; see Guaranteed/Emergency Ride Home Programs for more details.
+Employers in counties not offering a GRH/ERH program can get guidance by visiting 511's Employer Resources section to set up their own GRH service (with local taxi or other transportation providers such as a ride hailing app).

 Requirement: To use GRH as an element of an alternative commuter benefit for the purpose of complying with the Program by means of Option 4, employers must participate via a county program that offers one or adopt a company-wide GRH policy for all Bay Area worksites.